logsv/em-taskflow-ai/README.md

 - All processing is local: your PDFs and queries never leave your machine.
 - Make sure both Ollama and Chroma are running before uploading PDFs or chatting.
 - You can extend this setup to use OpenAI or cloud vector DBs in the future.
+- The backend is now written in TypeScript, which provides better type safety and code maintainability.
+- For task management features, ensure MCP servers are properly configured and running.

 ---